JakeVigeant12/Cell-Society/README.md

     * EdgePolicy
       * toroidal or finite (default value finite)
     * Tiling
-     * square or hexagon (default value square if not provided; for hexagon tiling, edge policy is not supported)
+     * square or hexagon (default value square if not provided)

 Features implemented: